MRI without claustrophobia

 What should you bring to the examination?

-If you are to have an examination with contrast injection, we need the so-called creatinine value.
+If you are to have an examination with contrast medium injection, we need the so-called creatinine value.
 This is a laboratory value that can be determined for you in your GP or specialist practice.
 Ideally, the value should not be older than 4 weeks.
 However, if you have no pre-existing kidney disease, older values may be sufficient.
 If in doubt, you should ask at the appointment desk.
 If available, you should bring documents on allergies (allergy passport) and implants.

 MRI and pregnancy – does it fit?